 The number of cycles is like an ebb and flow.
 We have clinics coming on board with the program continually.
-Cycles are donated, recipients are chosen, matche then cycles are replaced with other donations.
-For example, in the first year of the program the Heart Committee reviewed more than 120 applicants and awarded approximately 45 IVF cycles to 39 recipients.
-There were 12 pregnancies, 5 miscarriages and 1 live birth.
+Cycles are donated, recipients are chosen, matched then cycles are replaced with other donations.
+For example, in the first year of the program, the Heart Committee reviewed more than 120 applicants and awarded approximately 45 IVF cycles to 39 recipients.
+There were 12 pregnancies, 5 miscarriages, and 1 live birth.
 The selection rate (applicants as opposed to cycle recipients) during the first year was about 33%.

-The committe makes their final decision on a case-by-case basis.
+The committee makes their final decision on a case-by-case basis.

 Treatment is equitable and fair for all applicants and recipients.
 Whether or not a second cycle is granted, depends on the donating physician and the individual case.
 Once you consult with a donating physician, your medical needs and treatment are between you and your treating physician.